Most SME owners are also the rainmaker and business development head for their own company.

 This is especially so if the potential buyer is not someone you had a working relationship previously or a big name in the industry such as MNCs or government related entities.

 A savvy business owner would rather lose a deal than to play the role of a financier by extending long credit terms to new accounts.
 When your customer uses your credit terms as a form of financing, they effectively save on business loan fees.
-Do not let customers abuse your credit terms as a interest free financing facility.
+Do not let customers abuse your credit terms as a interest free business loan facility.

 Ultimately, collections of payment will directly affect your cash flow.
 You can’t use your revenue figures or purchase orders to settle rental or make salary payments.

 Cash is king should be the mantra of all small businesses.
 If need be, a short term low interest funding could be obtained to improve company’s cash flow position while waiting for receivables to be collected.

 Small businesses can compare all SME loans in Singapore to source for low interest short term funding with no early repayment penalty for the above purpose.